Kärleken väntar

 "Kärleken väntar" (Swedish for Love Awaits) is a song by Swedish alternative rock band Kent.
-It was released as the second single from their fifth album Vapen & Ammunition on 8 July 2002.
+It was released as the second single from their fifth studio album Vapen & Ammunition on 8 July 2002.
 It includes the b-side "Lämnar".
 The tiger theme continues on the sleeve with more photos taken by Jonas Linell.

+Music video

+The music video for "Kärleken väntar" was directed by Johan Renck and features a young couple kissing and getting physical for the very first time.